bigdaz/docs/content/actions/automating-builds-and-tests/building-and-testing-java-with-gradle.md

 ## Starting with a Gradle workflow template

+The easiest way to execute a Gradle build in your workflow is by using the `gradle/gradle-build-action` action provided by the Gradle organization on GitHub.
+The action takes care of invoking Gradle, collecting results, and caching state between job runs in a workflow.
+For more information see [`gradle/gradle-build-action`](https://github.com/gradle/gradle-build-action).

+Using Gradle's `gradle/gradle-build-action` is the recommended way of using Gradle with GitHub Actions.

 {% data variables.product.prodname_dotcom %} provides a Gradle workflow template that will work for most Gradle-based Java projects.
 For more information, see the [Gradle workflow template](https://github.com/actions/starter-workflows/blob/main/ci/gradle.yml).

 To get started quickly, you can choose the preconfigured Gradle template when you create a new workflow.
 For more information, see the "[{% data variables.product.prodname_actions %} quickstart](/actions/quickstart)."